What does it all mean?

 Value and worth are often used interchangeably, but there is a distinct difference between the two terms.

-Value is a quantifiable measure of something, such as its price or its contribution to a company.
+Value is a quantifiable measure of something, such as its price or its contribution to a company’s overall value.

-Worth, on the other hand, is more subjective and refers to the value that someone places on something.
+Worth, on the other hand, is a more subjective concept that refers to the value someone places on something.

 For example, you might appraise a painting at $10,000, but to someone who loves art, it might be worth much more.
 Alternatively, you might value your car at $5,000, but if it breaks down constantly, it might not be worth the hassle of owning it.

-Ultimately, value and worth are two different ways of looking at the same thing.
+Ultimately, value and worth are two distinct perspectives on the same thing.

 In conclusion, each of these terms is used to estimate the value of a business in different ways.
-While business valuations and appraisals are generally conducted by experts, a company’s worth can be calculated relatively easily with basic financial analysis tools.
+While experts generally conduct business valuations and appraisals, a company’s worth can be calculated relatively easily with basic financial analysis tools.

-By understanding how each term is used and for what purpose, you will be better equipped to assess the value of your business.
+Understanding how each term is used and for what purpose will help you better assess the value of your business.

 You’ve poured your blood, sweat, and tears into building your business, and now you’re ready to sell.
 You know that you need a certified business valuation to get the best price for your company.

 But what is a business worth?
 How do you know if you’re getting a good deal?
-You could try to do it yourself, but that’s risky.
+You could try to do it yourself, but that’s a risky approach.
 Or you could hire an expensive consultant to do it for you.

-Certified Business Valuation is the perfect solution for busy or retiring business owners who want to get the most money for their company.
+A Certified Business Valuation is the ideal solution for busy or retiring business owners seeking to maximize the value of their company.

-We use three valuation methods to come up with a Most Probable Selling Price (MPSP) for your business.
-This report will give you a starting point in setting the price of your company when it’s time to sell.
+We employ three valuation methods to determine the Most Probable Selling Price (MPSP) for your business.
+This report will provide a starting point for setting the price of your company when it’s time to sell.

-Small business valuation multiples are used to guide an accurate appraisal of your company.
+Small business valuation multiples are used to guide an accurate assessment of your company’s value.

 While they’re not an exact science, they can give you a ballpark estimate of what your business might be worth.